Symmetry-enforced Fermi degeneracy in topological semimetal RhSb$_3$

-Magnetic fields applied along the a-axis (perpendicular to (100) face) significantly enhance the resistivity of RhSb$_3$.
-The MR (MR $=(\rho_{xx}(B)-\rho_{xx}(0))/\rho_{xx}(0)$) does not show any sign of saturation up to a 64 T pulsed field (Fig. 3(a)) but exhibits quantum oscillations above about 10 T (also observed in Hall resistivity, Fig. 3(b)), and continues to increase above the quantum limit of $\sim 35$ T. The MR ratio is close to the reported value ($10^3 \sim 10^6$) of that observed in both the Dirac material Cd$_3$As$_2$ and TaAs Weyl family. \cite{Liang_2014,Shekhar_2015,Narayanan_2015,TaAs-Jia,TaAs-Chen,NbAs-Luo,Ali_2014} Beside the large MR, the magnetic field also induces a change in the temperature dependence of the resistivity.
-RhSb$_3$ exhibits semimetallic behavior in the absence of magnetic field, where the resistivity decreases with decreasing temperature but then approaches a saturated value below 20 K, as shown in Fig. 3(c).
-In fields above 1 T, the resistivity changes from positive temperature dependence to negative below a distinct crossover temperature (Fig. 3(c)).
-This temperature is sample dependent (See supplementary materials), but generally moves to higher temperature with increasing field.
-For instance, sample D exhibits semiconductor-like behavior up to 300 K in 14 T field.
+Magnetotransport and Shubnikov-de Haas (SdH) quantum oscillations experiments were performed on four representative samples.
+Magnetic fields applied along the principle axis in a transverse configuration significantly enhance the resistivity of RhSb$_3$.
+The MR ($=(\rho_{xx}(B)-\rho_{xx}(0))/\rho_{xx}(0)$) is linear in the high field region as evidenced by the field derivative of MR at different temperature respectively for Sample D shown in Fig. S8 in the Supplementary Materials, and does not show any sign of saturation up to a 64 T pulsed field (Fig. 4(a)) but exhibits quantum oscillations above 10 T (also observed in Hall resistivity, Fig. 4(b)), and continues to increase above the quantum limit of $\sim 35$ T. The MR ratio is close to the reported value ($10^3 \sim 10^6$) observed in both the Dirac material Cd$_3$As$_2$ and the TaAs family of Weyl materials~\cite{Liang_2014,Shekhar_2015,Narayanan_2015,TaAs-Jia,TaAs-Chen,NbAs-Luo,ZrSiS-MR} As shown in Fig.~4, the MR has a strong temperature dependence, driving a semi-metallic character in zero field toward a semiconductor-like behavior with a saturating resistivity at the lowest temperatures.
+While the absolute MR amplitude varies among different samples and is dependent on the residual resistivity ratio of the crystals, all crystals show a crossover from semimetallic character to semiconductor-like behavior driven by magnetic field (see Figs. S5 and Fig. S6 in Supplementary Materials for more details).